Order by phone:

 Broadband Genie deals checker

 We recommend doing this search before you move into your new place.
-If you want to change providers, it's likely you'll have to give at least 30 days' notice.
-If you're sticking with the same provider, a lead time of at least two weeks is preferable.
 That way, you can ensure that you have internet access in your new place as soon as possible.

 Are you still within your minimum contract term?